 The Tang Dynasty was established by General Li Yuan, who with help of his formidable Sons defeated the armies of the declining Sui Dynasty.
 The Li Family Clan would go on to Rule China for 290 Years with only 1 brief intercession.

 Li Yuan had been the Garrison Commander of the City of TaiYuan (current day Capital of Shanxi Province) during the Rule of the Despised Emperor Yang.
 In the spring of the Year 617 AD Li Yuan raised an army consisting of his Garrison and Shanxi peasants at TaiYuan in bold defiance of Emperor Yang.
 A potent rebellion was born sweeping the countryside.
-By November of 617 AD the Capital City of the Sui Dynasty was already conquered.
+By November of 617 AD the Capital City of the Sui Dynasty (581 AD - 618 AD) was already conquered.
 The Evil and Hated Emperor Yang was deposed and killed.
 However, still an officer of the Sui Empire (TangGuo Gong), subsequently, Li Yuan was forced to leave the Throne to a new Emperor, one Yang You.

 Yang You was crowned Emperor of the Sui Dynasty in 618 AD, making him Emperor Sui Gong.
 In reward of his important efforts Li Yuan, a mere Vassal of the State made it to prime Minister (Da Chengxiang).
 Soon however Li Yuan was already proclaiming himself King of Tang (Tang Wang).
 It was clear Li Yuan had greater aspirations, and there were obvious tensions between the Ruling Elite supporting the Emperor, and Li Yuan and Sons, who were responsible for the military success that enabled the Rise of the new Emperor.